kyle-comet/kyle-comet/README.md

-# hey, Kyle here
+# hey

-**welcome :D**
+**welcome :P**
-i’m passionate about embedded machine learning & vision on microcontrollers
+throwing some code on microcontrollers for computer vision, finally putting it on the web
 ## GitHub Stats

 <!-- GitHub Readme Stats - https://github.com/anuraghazra/github-readme-stats -->